denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e6.md

 RUN CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o kernelcon .

 ```
 ### This is our "first stage" of our build process.
-Yes from Docker version 17.05 you can now have multiple "stages" in the same file.
-Before this you would have had to do multiple Dockerfiles and chain them togeather. i.e. FROM base:image in Dockerfile-build1 then FROM tag:from_other_Dockerfile in Dockerfile-build2 etc. In any case, we have setup our build container, copy in our golang files and compile it into a single executable.
+Yes, from Docker version 17.05 you can now have multiple "stages" in the same file.
+Before this version, you would have had to create multiple Dockerfiles and chain them together. i.e. FROM base:image in Dockerfile-build1 then FROM tag:from_other_Dockerfile in Dockerfile-build2 etc. In any case, we have set up our build container, copy in our golang files and compile it into a single executable.

 ### Now for stage two.
 - Add the second stage to your Dockerfile